Viola and piano recital by Paul Silverthorne and David Owen Norris

 - £15 Full waged / £10 Part waged / £5 Unwaged Our arts events can sell out - advance booking highly recommended.
 Number of £5 tickets limited.

+A programme of Beethoven, Britten and Brahms performed by one of the country’s leading viola players Paul Silverthorne (“a virtuoso in sensitivity and technique” – The Times), and well-known pianist, composer & broadcaster David Owen Norris.
 Part of WLBC’s music and performance programme, featuring leading professional performers sharing work they love in the friendly and intimate setting of the Buddhist Centre.
-Watch this space for full details.

 David Owen Norris

 David Owen Norris is a pianist, composer & broadcaster.

 He has performed all over the world since his appointment as the first Gilmore Artist in 1991.
 His compositions include a symphony, a piano concerto, the oratorios Prayerbook and Turning Points, and the multi-media tribute to the passing seasons, HengeMusic.
 His Chord of the Week programmes on BBC2 television, now in their sixth season, are a popular feature of the Proms.
 His many radio presentations have included the Playlist series on Radio 4, and In Tune and The Works on Radio 3, where this autumn sees his 26th appearance on Building a Library.
 He has just recorded Mozart concertos on fortepiano for Hyperion, and will shortly record a third disc of Sullivan songs for Chandos.